@gfazioli/mantine-split-pane

 Custom Double Click

 You can also manage double click to swap two different dimensions in rotation.
-In the example below, double click changes the dimension by alternating the values of the initialWidth
+In the example below, double click changes the dimension by alternating the values of the initialWidth property.

 Double-click on the resizer to swap the initial width of the panes.